 The Foundation records contributions and grants when received.
 All contributions are considered to be available for unrestricted use unless specifically restricted by a donor.
 Amounts received that are designated for future periods or restricted by the donor for specific purposes are reported as temporarily restricted or permanently restricted support that increases those net asset classes.
 When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statement of activities as released from restrictions.
-The Foundations policy is to first apply restricted resources when an expense is incurred for which both restricted and unrestricted net assets are available.
+The Foundations policy is to first apply restricted net assets are available.